fenfisdi/cdslib/README.md

 ## Who we are

 We are the Fundamentals and Teaching of Physics and Dynamical Systems Group from Universidad de Antioquia in Medellin Colombia.
 Our work ranges from research to science education.
-Our research has centered on gene regulatory networks, evolution of behaviour, city dynamics, weather and infeormation theory.
+Our research has centered on gene regulatory networks, evolution of behaviour, city dynamics, weather and information theory.
 Visit our page for further information: [Fundamentos y Enseñanza de la Física y los Sistemas Dinámicos](https://fenfisdi.weebly.com)

 ### Team